By using this site, you agree to the Privacy Policy and Terms of Use.

 Try yoga and other exercises.
 A sedentary lifestyle is a one-way ticket to bad posture.
 Yoga, in particular, has been touted as a means to better posture.
 When I’m consistent with my practice, I notice I sit and stand taller outside of the studio, almost instinctively.
 If you’re not into yoga, core-strengthening exercises like planks and chest presses are also an option.
 Alternatively, just incorporating morning stretches into your routine will work wonders.

 Seek a medical professional.
 A doctor, physical therapist, or chiropractor can help you find a corrector that supports your body’s problem areas‚ or steer you toward an alternative solution that does.
-Also, if you have severe neck or lower back pain, kyphosis, or scoliosis, always consult a healthcare professional before trying any at-home remedies.
+Also, if you have severe lower back or neck pain, kyphosis, or scoliosis, always consult a healthcare professional before trying any at-home remedies.

 Frequently Asked Questions